 Ornamental fruits like apples, pears, plums, peaches, and cherries also work well in clay soils.
 Some common annual flowers and herbs that do well in clay soils include petunias, marigolds, zinnia, cosmos, dill, basil, sage, lavender, rosemary, thyme, chives, parsley, and oregano.

 Soil with a high percentage of peat is known as peaty soil.
-This type of soil is dark brown in color and feels damp and spongier than other types of soil.
+This soil type is dark brown and feels damp and spongier than others.
 It contains many organic materials, including decaying plant roots, leaves, wood, and animal waste.

-In the spring, the soil heats up rapidly and retains a great deal of moisture, so drainage channels are usually needed.
+In the spring, the soil heats up rapidly and retains much moisture, so drainage channels are usually needed.
 If you are planting trees or shrubs in peaty soil, it is recommended that you dig drainage holes around the base of the plants.
 These holes can help prevent root rot and keep the soil moist and fertile.

 You can use peat as mulch around fruit trees and shrubs, especially roses.
 Rose roots prefer slightly wetter conditions than many other plants, so adding peat helps keep the soil moist while providing extra nutrition.
 Mulching with peat also keeps weeds down and reduces erosion.